 - Strengthening integrity guidelines in tournaments.

-The company states that no official broadcasts will feature advertising for betting companies.
-However, co-streams hosted by influencers, who represent a significant portion of the audience, may include these ads, as they are not controlled by Riot.
+The company states that no official broadcast will display advertisements for betting sites.
+However, co-streams made by influencers, who represent a significant portion of the audience, may include these ads, as they are not controlled by Riot.

 Financial crisis demands new sources of revenue

 The decision comes at a time of financial instability for esports.
-After years of pandemic-driven investment and promises of high returns, many organizations are struggling to maintain their operations.
-However, the lack of recurring revenue, coupled with the departure of sponsors and investors, has exposed the fragility of the current business model.
+After years of pandemic-driven investments and promises of high returns, many organizations are struggling to maintain their operations.
+However, the scarcity of recurring revenue, coupled with the departure of sponsors and investors, has exposed the fragility of the current business model.

-The teams pressured Riot to release new monetization methods.
+The teams pressured Riot to release new forms of monetization.
 Betting was one of the alternatives found.
-However, experts warn that this option, while financially attractive, could compromise the core values of the competitive scene.
+However, experts warn that this choice, while financially attractive, could compromise essential values of the competitive scene.